-Just because it’s not Fall yet, doesn’t mean you can’t enjoy these Weight Watchers cinnamon apples!
+Just because it’s not Fall yet, doesn’t mean you can’t enjoy these Weight Watchers WW maple cinnamon apples!

 Disclosure: some blog posts and web pages within this site contain affiliate links, which means I may earn a small commission if you click the link then purchase a product or service from the third-party website.

-My favorite cinnamon apples were always from Boston Market – they’re SO soft and sweet, and as you can imagine, very high in Weight Watchers SmartPoints.
+My favorite cinnamon apples were always from Boston Market – they’re SO soft and sweet, and as you can imagine, very high in WW/Weight Watchers Smartpoints.
 Not going to lie, now that I’m an adult I think they’re a little too sweet!
-Regardless, while they’re a nice treat every now and then, wouldn’t it be better to have a healthier alternative (a 0 SP one, to be exact?).
+Regardless, while they’re a nice treat every now and then, wouldn’t it be better to have a healthier alternative.
 Cue today’s recipe.

 - 3 large apples, gala or granny smith